-Covering Large Areas with Appliqué
+Covering Large Areas With Appliqué

 If you have ever wanted to fill a large area of your embroidery, but wanted to skip the fill stitches, appliqué may be just the thing for you.
-It's easy and gives your work beautiful variety.
+It's easy and gives your work a beautiful variety.

 Traditionally in embroidery, you would use stitches like satin stitch, long and short stitch, chain stitch and others to fill an area.
 They each have their own look and they do the job.
 But it's good to have options.

 Appliqué is often much faster than stitching all those stitches, but it also gives you a way to add different texture or pattern to your embroidery.

 All you have to do is choose an area of your pattern that you want to fill and replace it with fabric.
 You can do just one portion of the design or many of the spaces.
 Then add outline stitching to complete it!

 There are lots of ways to apply fabrics to your work, including needle turn and short-cut turned appliqué.
 These are especially good for embroidery that gets washed more often.
 But for the rest of your embroidery, here are two methods that work easily.Continue to 2 of 5 below.